ClementCollignon/MarketNeutral_CNN/README.md

 <img src="images/wallet_test.PNG" height=200>
 </p>

+## Final Result

 The first approach will be to not shuffle the dataset before cutting it.
-We will leave 1/8 at the begining of the time serie and 1/8 at the end, and then try to optimize the hyperparameters to minimize the loss on the validation set.
-Unfortunately it seems that a decent enough generalization cannot be achieved.
+We will leave 1/8 at the beginning of the time series and 1/8 at the end, and then try to optimize the hyperparameters to minimize the loss on the validation set.
+Unfortunately, it seems that a decent enough generalization cannot be achieved.

 We hence switch gear and go back to our previous model.
 Now we can think again of our previous observation that market mood is swinging with a momentum of the order of a few weeks.